-Online energy plans are extrememly competitive compared to other types of tariffs.
-Find out what it means to have an online energy deal
+Online energy plans are extremely competitive compared to other types of tariffs.
+Find out what it means to have an online energy deal here.

 They all have different features and benefits, but online-only plans are almost always the cheaper option.
 We look at what it means to have an online only gas and electricity plan.

 What is an online energy plan?

 When it comes to energy plans, "online" can refer to two different aspects of the plan.